argonne-lcf/AIaccelerators-SC22-tutorial/cerebras/readme.md

     ssh cs2-02-master
     ```

-# Steps to BERT-Large on CS-2
+# Steps to run BERT-Large on CS-2

 1. Login to CS-2 login node.
     ```bash
       $ ssh ALCFUserID@cerebras.alcf.anl.gov
-      $ ssh cs2-01-master or $ ssh cs2-02-master
     ```

 2. BERT Code is in the [Bert](./bert/) directory of this repository.
 For your convenience, this code is also available locally.